YasmineBB/cycle-changes-tracker/README.md

 - [PEP8 online](http://pep8online.com/) was used to validate my python code.
 - [gspread](https://pypi.org/project/gspread/) was used to connect my code to Google Sheets where user data is stored.
 - [Werkzeug](https://werkzeug.palletsprojects.com/en/2.1.x/) was used to create a password hash for the register user aspect of the programme with the data sent to a Google worksheet.
-- [Colorama](https://pypi.org/project/colorama/) was used to add colour to the programme.
+- [Colorama](https://pypi.org/project/colorama/) was used to add colour to the text in the programme.
+- [Tabulate](https://pypi.org/project/tabulate/) was used to create the table that presents the users data.

 ## Testing